 Request files at the La Trobe Reading Room information desk or phone 03 8664 7009.
 Files are delivered to our Heritage Collections Reading Room.
 Delivery takes 20-30 minutes and you must order before 5.30pm.

 Newspapers are a very useful source of information.
 They may contain articles, interviews, photographs, reviews and advertisements for performances.
-Our research guides, How to find newspapers and How to find items in newspapers will help you navigate our large collection.
-The guides cover both historical and current newspapers.

 Daily newspapers such as the Melbourne-based The Argus, The Age, The Sun and The Herald all carried theatrical information.
 You should also check local suburban and rural newspapers for reports about smaller events.